 Top myths about the Paid Parental Leave scheme for employers

-Let’s debunk some of the common myths you might come across as an employer about the Paid Parental Leave scheme.
+As an employer there are some common myths you might come across about the scheme.

 The Australian Taxation Office or Fair Work Australia is responsible for the Paid Parental Leave scheme